Most Predictable Wide Receiver Stats (2019 Update)

 It’s a matter of sample size.
 Even the most heavily-targeted red zone threats will only see about 25 red zone looks in a season.
 This is nowhere near enough targets for a player to score as often as we would expect them to in the red zone.

-Consider Larry Fitzgerald, who has seen the most red zone targets among wide receivers since 2010, and whose touchdown rate during that span (22%) is very close to the league average over the same time period (23%):
+Consider DeAndre Hopkins, who was among red zone target leaders over the last five seasons, and whose touchdown rate during that span (26%) is above the league average over the same time period (23%):

 |Year||Red Zone Targets||Red Zone TD||Red Zone TD Rate|

-Fitzgerald’s year-to-year touchdown rate highlights how scoring rates can fluctuate, even for the league’s most consistent red zone targets.
+Hopkins’s year-to-year touchdown rate highlights how scoring rates can fluctuate, even for the league’s most consistent red-zone targets.
 Although certain players seem to dominate the red zone year in and year out, probably the best way to approach scoring rates is to consider a player’s performance in one year and compare those numbers to the league average, or to his individual average (if the sample is large enough).
 You can then decide to what extent regression to the mean should be expected.

 Using Air Yards for Fantasy Success